ChatTheatre/SkotOS-Doc/README.md

 * [Exploring SkotOS](./Developer/Exploring_SkotOS.md)
 * [SkotOS Builder Docs](./Story_Builder/index.md) &mdash; including MERRY and SAM docs

+Also, check out the sidebar on the left.
+Sometimes it's easier to scroll through lots of topics than to drill down into sub-categories.

 ## Maintaining a SkotOS Game

 We also keep [documentation about maintaining your SkotOS game](./Maintainer/) once you've set it up.